NaserMuzayen/chatbot-DL-model/README.md

 # Chatbot for Deep Learning Model using rasa 2:

-Training model to give difination of Deep learning Models such as (CNN ,RNN, LSTM, ..........).
+Train an AI model to give definitions of Deep learning Models such as (CNN, RNN, LSTM, ..........) using rasa 2 framework.

 # requarments:
 rasa 2 </br>